Consumer medicine information

 Mechanism of action.

-Pharmacotherapeutic group: Drugs acting on serotonin receptors, ATC code: A03AE04.
+Pharmacotherapeutic group: drugs acting on serotonin receptors, ATC code: A03AE04.

 In subjects with chronic constipation, there was a reduction in small bowel transit time, an increase in gastric emptying and more rapid colonic filling.
 There was an increase in the frequency of bowel motions but no significant effect on colonic transit time.